 You may actually be prompted to uninstall the Firebird Server as part of the ACCOUNTS program's uninstall process.
 If you do get that prompt, and answer Yes, then you don't have to also separately remove it with Control Panel.

-Although the Local Network Versions are usually run only over a local area network within one location, it is also possible to run them over the Internet, for instance so that users can access the same database installed in your office, from their homes.
+If that is not an option for you, it is also technically possible to have a computer with the Local Network Client version installed access the Local Network Version over the Internet.
 However, you will almost certainly need assistance from a network support person to get this working.
-(We cannot realistically talk a person that isn't familiar with networking issues and router configurations through this!)
+(We cannot talk a person that isn't familiar with networking issues and router configurations through this!)

 The first requirement if you still wish to set up the Local Network Versions over the Internet is that you have a server (or non-server) in your office, which can be accessed via a static IP address and/or an Internet-accessible hostname, on which you can install the Local Network Server version of ACCOUNTS.
 You will have to leave that computer always running (though ACCOUNTS doesn't have to be running on it) so that the other computers you want to access ACCOUNTS on over the Internet can access it.

 If the computer you want to run the Local Network Server version of ACCOUNTS on does not have a static IP address or Internet-accessible hostname, you can use free or inexpensive services such as www.dyndns.org or www.no-ip.com to set one up.

 Next, as usual with the Local Network Version of ACCOUNTS, you need to follow the instructions above under Firewalls, to open up your firewall on the computer running the Local Network Server version, to allow incoming accesses on port 3050.

 Assuming that computer is behind a router, you need to use the router's user interface (usually web-based) to allow for port forwarding of incoming requests on port 3050 to that computer running the Local Network Server version of ACCOUNTS.
 Some router software may call that something like enabling application support.